johtela/litscript/index.md

     <img src="images/knuth-tshirt-show.jpg"/>
 </a>

 _LiTScript_ is a web toolkit inspired by [literate programming][].
-It creates both static and dynamic web sites as well as plain markdown files, depending on your needs.
+It can be used as documentation tool, or as a full-fledged build tool/bundler for your web applications.

-The fundamental idea of literate programming is that you you document your code as you're writing it. _LiTScript_ then generates live technical documentation for your web apps or frontend libraries.
+The fundamental idea of literate programming is that your code and documentation live together. _LiTScript_ compiles your code and, at the same time, extracts documentation from it.
+Typically the output is a static web site, but you can also produce plain markdown files.

-You can also use _LiTScript_ as a build tool and static site generator.
-It streamlines web development by extracting content from multiple sources.

 This web site is generated from the [source][] of the _LiTScript_ project.
 It showcases what you can do with it.